Due Diligence Services in Hong Kong

 Administrative due diligence will be conducted to understand the procedures of informing the entity in Hong Kong.
 An investor planning to invest in Hong Kong will have to know the administrative formalities before commencing it.
 Administrative formalities can include securing the correct visa for carrying out the business or opening a bank account in Hong Kong.
 As per the Companies Ordinance in Hong Kong, an investor planning to invest in a Hong Kong company has to satisfy specific requirements.
 For example, for opening a corporate bank account in Hong Kong, the investor or entrepreneur has to satisfy the following criteria:

-- All the requisite documentation for opening a corporate/business bank account in Hong Kong and professional certification, such as a solicitor or a chartered accountant is required.
+- All the requisite Paper works for opening a corporate/business bank account in Hong Kong and professional certification, such as a solicitor or a chartered accountant is required.

 - Business accounts in Hong Kong require a minimum deposit.

 - Some business bank accounts require more information when it comes to foreign companies.

 Apart from this, the Government of Hong Kong has made it mandatory for the physical presence of a representative of the foreign company to open a bank account.
 If this is not possible, a foreign investor can get consent from the local bank in the home country of the foreign investor in the presence of a witness.

 Corporate Due Diligence

 Corporate Due diligence services are carried out to understand the company's present position or potential asset, which is going to be acquired.
 In corporate due diligence, the following is conducted: